 Some people choose vegetarian diets because they disagree with factory farming practices or killing animals for food.

 For people concerned about animal welfare, the pescatarian diet may be a little more suitable.
 This is because some scientists argue that fish cannot feel pain.
-A 2015 study concluded that although fish can experience psychological stress, they lack the neural network necessary to experience pain.
+A

 The pescatarian diet may also appeal to those who want to eat foods from what they perceive to be sustainable farming practices.

 The pescatarian diet is more sustainable than factory farming of mammals or birds, but it does have some environmental issues.